 Go even further with your education and earn a Doctorate in Gerontology!
 Doctoral candidates typically focus on research; the possibilities for study and specialties is vast and able to be tailored to a student’s interests and desired research.
 Whether looking for a career in research with the government or in the private sector, starting your own business, or working as a professor a Doctoral Degree in Gerontology is certain to come with a large paycheck.

 Jobs you can get with a Doctoral Degree in Gerontology :

 - Geriatric Health Care Practitioners-Holistic health care providers with a focus on geriatric care.
 Average annual salary: $84,000.

 - Geriatric Sociologist-Study senior populations including social institutions, individual and collective behaviors, analyze the influence on and of geriatric populations and groups.
 Average annual salary: $91,000.

 - Senior Recreation and Entertainment Manager- Senior management position directing and managing activities and outreach programs for elder populations at public or private sector locations such as a senior care facility or senior housing complex.
 Average annual salary: $119,000.

-Ready to start your degree in Gerontology?
-Check out these great programs available at our partner schools:
+Ready to start your Degree in Gerontology?
+Check out these great programs!
+Some partner schools have paid for promotional consideration.

 *All average annual salaries adapted and calculated from the U.S. Bureau of Labor Statistics National Occupational Employment and Wage Estimates.
 For more information click here.